 In this first stage of the MDelta curriculum, students in the MD/PhD program are fully integrated into the MD program courses.
 Because their academic trajectory differs from MD-only students and because they also have graduate school obligations, some program requirements have been modified.
 MD/PhD students are required to complete two summer research rotations (8 weeks each) during the first two years of the curriculum.
-They are also required to take one or two graduate school courses (each a semester long) and to attend the MD/PhD Research Club, which meets on Monday evenings twice a month.
+They are also required to take one graduate school course in M1 and one workshop in M2 (each a semester long) and to attend the MD/PhD Research Club, which meets on Monday evenings twice a month.
 To facilitate these requirements, MD/PhD students will be scheduled accordingly on Monday afternoons in Stage 1.
 The scheduling of these additional graduate program requirements is the responsibility of the MD/PhD Program Director in consultation with the Associate Dean of the Graduate School.